Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 correspond with conventional soil survey knowledge (surveyors have been using relief as a key guideline to delineate soil bodies for decades).

-Although lithology is not in the list of the top 15 most important predictors, spatial patterns of lithologic classes can often be distinctly recognized in the output predictions.
+Although lithology is often not in the list of the top 15 most important predictors, spatial patterns of lithologic classes can often be distinctly recognized in the output predictions.
 This is especially true for soil texture fractions and coarse fragments.
 In general, for